 … vs. Kicks in Sydney

-The British pub in wartime provides a near-inexhaustible subject for study.
+The British pub during wartime provides a near-inexhaustible subject for study.
 So much has been written on it, not a little in our pages here.
 So much remains to be written, given the resources in libraries, newspaper and official archives, and private papers.

 In calm, well-paced prose he set his purpose as follows: